|Nutritional Guidelines (per serving)|

 - 1/4 teaspoon freshly ground black pepper

-- 6-8 split hamburger buns (or bulkie rolls, lightly toasted)
+- 6 to 8 split hamburger buns (or bulkie rolls, lightly toasted)

 Transfer the ground beef and vegetables to a slow cooker.
 Add the sauce mixture and stir to blend.